-NOTICE IS HEREBY GIVEN THAT the Tenth Annual General Meeting of YTL Hospitality REIT ("REIT") will be held on Thursday, 13 October 2022 at 3.00 p.m. or at any adjournment thereof and will be conducted as a fully virtual meeting through live streaming and online remote participation via the online meeting platform hosted on the TIIH Online System ("TIIH Online") at https://tiih.com.my ("Meeting Platform") to transact the following business:-
+NOTICE IS HEREBY GIVEN THAT the Eleventh Annual General Meeting of YTL Hospitality REIT ("YTL REIT") will be held on Thursday, 12th day of October, 2023 at 3.00 p.m. or at any adjournment thereof and will be conducted as a fully virtual meeting through live streaming and online remote participation via the online meeting platform hosted on the TIIH Online System ("TIIH Online") at https://tiih.com.my ("Meeting Platform") to transact the following business:

-ORDINARY BUSINESS
+AS ORDINARY BUSINESS

-To lay before the meeting the Audited Financial Statements for the financial year ended 30 June 2022 together with the Reports attached thereon.
+To lay before the meeting the Audited Financial Statements for the financial year ended 30 June 2023 together with the Reports attached thereon.